vegassith/myportfolio-project/README.md

 - Error management

 ## RubyGems Integration
-### Utilize various RubyGems in order to implement Bootstrap, Devise, and Petergate, along with building your own gem.
+### Utilize various RubyGems in order to implement Bootstrap, and Petergate, along with building your own gem.
 - Integrate bootstrap
-- Integrate devise
 - Implement virtual attributes
 - Integrate Petergate
 - Build a custom gem that outputs your top rated skill